lismansihotang/yii2-material-design-lite/README.md

 Asset
 -----
-register this asset on your own layout.
+Register this asset on your own layout. for any purpose custom you can do it by your self, just see on : https://getmdl.io/components/index.html

 ```php
 <?php